top of page

 Magnesium Glycinate

 Magnesium has been shown to reduce cortisol levels from chronically high concentrations.
 The most commonly available form of supplementation is magnesium glycinate.
-Some additional benefits of magnesium supplementation include: less frequent headaches, improved heart health, stronger bones, and some studies citing an exercise performance boost.
+This is because it is gentlest on your stomach and has the lightest side effects.
+Some additional benefits of magnesium supplementation include: less frequent headaches, improved heart health, stronger bones, and some studies cited an exercise performance boost.

 Natural Sources